Convergence in probability of numerical solutions of a highly non-linear delayed stochastic interest rate model: Convergence analysis

 \subsection{Finite-time error bound}

-The following lemma shows that the truncated EM solutions converge to the true solution of SDDE \eqref{cir4} in finite time. \begin{lemma} Let Assumptions \ref{sec2:assump:1} and \ref{sec2:assump:2} hold.
+The following lemma shows that the TEM solutions converge to the true solution of SDDE \eqref{cir4} in finite time. \begin{lemma} Let Assumptions \ref{sec2:assump:1} and \ref{sec2:assump:2} hold.
 Then for any $p\geq 2$, fixed $T> 0$, sufficiently large $k>0$ and $\Delta\in (0,\Delta^*]$, we have

 where $K_8$ is a generic constant that depends on $k$ but is independent of $\Delta$ and $\eta^{\Delta}_k=\eta_k\wedge \eta_{\Delta}$, where $\eta_k$ and $\eta_{\Delta}$ are defined in \eqref{stoptime1} and \eqref{sec5:eq:tau} respectively.
 Consequently, we have